Kargil War: Washington Accord and final battles

+Timeline of events

 World opinion

 Pakistan was heavily criticised by other countries for instigating the war, as its paramilitary forces and insurgents had crossed the LOC (Line of Control).
 Pakistan's primary diplomatic response, one of plausible deniability linking the incursion to what it officially termed as "Kashmiri freedom fighters", was in the end not successful.
 Veteran analysts argued that the battle was fought at heights where only seasoned troops could survive, so poorly equipped "freedom fighters" would neither have the ability nor the wherewithal to seize land and defend it.
 Moreover, while the army had initially denied the involvement of its troops in the intrusion, two soldiers were awarded the Nishan-E-Haider (Pakistan's highest military honour).
 Another 90 soldiers were also given gallantry awards, most of them posthumously, confirming Pakistan's role in the episode.
 India also released taped phone conversations between the Army Chief and a senior Pakistani general where the latter is recorded saying: "the scruff of [the militants] necks is in our hands", although Pakistan dismissed it as a "total fabrication".
 Concurrently, Pakistan made several contradicting statements, confirming its role in Kargil, when it defended the incursions saying that the LOC itself was disputed.
 Pakistan also attempted to internationalise the Kashmir issue, by linking the crisis in Kargil to the larger Kashmir conflict, but such a diplomatic stance found few backers on the world stage.

 As the Indian counter-attacks picked up momentum, Pakistani prime minister Nawaz Sharif flew to meet US President Bill Clinton on 4 July to obtain support from the United States.
 Clinton rebuked Sharif, however, and asked him to use his contacts to rein in the militants and withdraw Pakistani soldiers from Indian territory.
 Clinton would later reveal in his autobiography that "Sharif's moves were perplexing" since the Indian Prime Minister had travelled to Lahore to promote bilateral talks aimed at resolving the Kashmir problem and "by crossing the Line of Control, Pakistan had wrecked the [bilateral] talks".
 On the other hand, he applauded Indian restraint for not crossing the LOC and escalating the conflict into an all-out war.

 G8 nations supported India and condemned the Pakistani violation of the LOC at the Cologne summit.
 The European Union also opposed Pakistan's violation of the LOC.
 China, a long-time ally of Pakistan, insisted on a pullout of forces to the pre-conflict positions along the LOC and settling border issues peacefully.
 Other organisations like the ASEAN Regional Forum too supported India's stand on the inviolability of the LOC.

 Faced with growing international pressure, Sharif managed to pull back the remaining soldiers from Indian territory.
 The joint statement issued by Clinton and Sharif conveyed the need to respect the LOC and resume bilateral talks as the best forum to resolve all disputes.

 Gallantry awards

 India

 A number of Indian soldiers earned awards for gallantry.
-Four Param Vir Chakras and 11 Maha Vir Chakras were awarded.
+Four Param Vir Chakras and eleven Maha Vir Chakras were awarded.